The chemicals in aqueous film-forming foam (AFFF) are unsafe and have been proven to cause cancer.

-Exposure to AFFF foam is an irritant for the eyes and skin, which is why OSHA, the Centers for Disease Control and Prevention, and the Environmental Protection Agency (EPA) characterize it as hazardous.
+Exposure to AFFF foam irritates the eyes and skin, which is why OSHA, the Centers for Disease Control and Prevention, and the Environmental Protection Agency (EPA) characterize it as hazardous.

-The dangers of AFFF firefighting foam are in the long-term effects on people exposed to it for a prolonged period.
+The dangers of AFFF firefighting foam are long-term effects on people exposed to it for a prolonged period.